raymondcolebaugh/raymondcolebaugh.github.io/_posts/2016-08-29-getting-started-with-jekyll-github-pages.markdown

 This enables you to generate and push updates to your live site by executing `rake publish`!
 See the related link below for more detail on using a method such as this.

 ### Conclusion
-Jekyll is awesome, you can go from zero to sixty in no time!
+Jekyll is awesome; you can go from zero to sixty in no time!
 Publishing new content is a breeze, too.
 Just write out your posts in comfort using Markdown, set the post date, and `rake publish`.
 Keep an eye out and subscribe by email or RSS to learn more in future posts, including:

 * Comments with Disqus
 * Tagging and categories